GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/solutions.md

 ## Coach's Guides

 - Challenge 1: Data Ingestion & Sync
-  - Load data into AlloyDB, create embeddings for similarity search, and sync data to BigQuery using Datastream.
 - Challenge 2: Data Discovery & Quality
-  - Explore data semantically in BigQuery, perform profiling and quality scans, and use Gemini for data preparation.
 - Challenge 3: Multi-modal Analysis
-  - Analyze attraction images and build a RAG system to query park brochures using PDF chunking and vector search.
 - Challenge 4: ML & Reverse-ETL
-  - Forecast waiting times, classify rides by intensity, and implement Reverse-ETL to move insights back to AlloyDB.
 - Challenge 5: Intelligent Agents
-  - Create conversational analytics agents in BigQuery and build a custom AI agent using ADK and MCP Toolbox.

 ## Challenge 1: Data Ingestion & Sync